CropLifeCanada/chemistry-policymanual/index.md

 ## Certified Crop Science Consultant Program (CCSC)

-March 2019     Annual
+March 2020     Annual

 -	That the Certified Crop Science Consultant Program continues to provide value to members.

-Staff Directive March 2020
+Staff Directive March 2020    Annaul

 -	As part of the next review cycle, invite CLC members to identify company representatives to review/recommend additional content for the CCSC program.
 -	Amend the CLC Code of Conduct to ensure staff making agronomic recommendations have, at a minimum, either CCA and/or CCSC certification.